-configuration A collection of settings that can be assigned and enforced to a printer or a group of printers of the same model.
+configuration A collection of settings that can be assigned and enforced to a printer or a group of printer models.
 Within a configuration, you can modify printer settings and deploy applications, licenses, firmware, and CA certificates to the printers.

 discovery profile A profile that contains a set of parameters used to find printers on a network.